nihar-koli/Times-Table-App/README.md

 Features:-

 -> Seek bar to select any number between 1-30.
-->  List view to show tabel of selected number.
+->  List view to show table of selected number.